guardian/consent-logs/README.md

 ### AMP records

-The AMP project includes [https://amp.dev/documentation/components/amp-consent/](its own CMP), which provides an `onUpdateHref` setting to nominate a URL where consent records should be sent.
+The AMP project includes [its own CMP](https://amp.dev/documentation/components/amp-consent/), which provides an `onUpdateHref` setting to nominate a URL where consent records should be sent.
 This project expects AMP submissions to be sent to the `/report/amp` endpoint using the `onUpdateHref` mechanism, and that path is designed to parse the submission format specified by the `amp-consent` component.

 ## Development